-Academic Calendar: two semesters (fall, spring), winter intersession, and summer session.
+Academic Calendar: two semesters (fall, spring), winter intersession, summer session and six-week weekend sessions.
 Classes are offered weekdays, evenings and on weekends.

 Degrees Granted: associate in arts, associate in science.

 Admissions

 Matriculation of Students

 All applicants must complete and submit an official application to the College, pay a one-time, non-refundable \$20 application fee and include an official copy of a completed high school transcript.
 FULL-TIME students carry at least 12 semester hours of credit and PART-TIME students carry less than 12 semester hours of credit.